Internal communication planning (+ templates)

 A well-thought-out plan for internal communication provides an outline of how exactly individuals, teams, and the management, on the whole, should communicate amongst themselves, to support and advance the business’ objectives.

 Such a plan usually sheds light on the following elements:

 - Prescribed channels of communication,

 - Staff processes, and

 Unfortunately, a report by Gallagher shows that as many as 60% of organizations simply don’t have such long-term strategies for their internal communication.

 What are the benefits of a clear internal communication plan?

 George Bernard Shaw once said: “The single biggest problem in communication is the illusion that it has taken place.”
 So, effective communication is not something that just happens — a report by Vingapp shows this in numbers and facts:

-- as much as 55% of employees state the nature of their job benefits is not clear nor comprehensive enough;
+- As many as 55% of employees state the nature of their job benefits is not clear nor comprehensive enough.

 Here are the benefits to such an endeavor: